STUDENT OFFICERS

 The details

-Student officers are representatives of the student community.
-We really want successful candidates to lean into that.
 You’ll be working on important policies, actively participating in meetings to change things, and campaigning about the things that matter to students.
+The role isn’t about organising events or giving advice to students; we have professional and student staff who do that.

 Some of the topics you could be working on include making campus more environmentally sustainable, or educational matters like academic adviser provision or the ethnicity degree awarding gap.
 You could also play a vital role in establishing representation for postgraduate researchers, or setting up and supporting student media outlets, across print, radio, or even TV.
-There are so many opportunities for improvement and we'll support you to lead these projects.
+There are so many opportunities for improvement, and we'll support you to lead these projects.

 What’s in it for you?